 Partnerships are essential to make meaningful progress towards Louisiana's targets.
 Regional partners are necessary to advance carbon pricing systems, electricity transmission planning, offshore wind development, regional transit connectivity, and climate adaptation.
-This strategy recommends that Louisiana initiate and participate in discussions with other states to establish a regional cap-and-trade or carbon tax program, intentionally plan expansion of electrified transmission infrastructure and offshore wind development, strategize connectivity of interstate communities, and set goals towards climate resilience with states facing similar threats.
+This strategy recommends that Louisiana initiate and participate in discussions with other states to: a) establish a regional, if not national, cap-and-trade or carbon tax program, b) intentionally plan for the expansion of electrified transmission infrastructure and offshore wind development, c) strategize transit connectivity between interstate communities, and d) set goals for building climate resilience with states facing similar threats.
 Regional partnerships are essential to reduce incidence of carbon leakage and to ensure states collaborate in working towards similar goals.
 However, state-level action is not sufficient alone to lead economy-wide transitions.
-Local and national partners are also essential to secure funding and ensure support for the state's goals and to pilot nationwide initiatives that move towards carbon neutrality.
-In addition to federal priorities mentioned above, this strategy also recommends Louisiana pursue intercity partnerships and lessons learned from other cities.
+Local and national partners are also essential to secure funding and ensure support for the state's goals and to pilot nationally significant initiatives that move the country towards carbon neutrality.
+In addition to federal priorities mentioned in Strategy 20, this strategy also recommends Louisiana pursue interstate and intercity partnerships and the sharing of lessons learned from other states and cities.